 Flexible technology platform: Our technology platform is modern, agile, accessible from a variety of online and mobile channels, and built to scale with our global growth.
 A deep reservoir of data helps our data scientists recommend better and more relevant content.
-We use algorithmic innovations including contextual bandits, deep learning, and reinforcement learning, as well as advanced applications including personalized promotions, lifecycle marketing, and content personalization.
-In addition, our flexible technology will allow us to build new features that provide further engagement and monetization avenues for instructors, such as interactive exercises and immersive learning experiences.
+We use advanced technology applications, such as personalized promotions, lifecycle marketing, and content personalization to help tailor our platform for our learners.